msokolov/lux/doc/XQUERY-API.md

 library](http://www.w3.org/TR/xpath-functions/) available in Lux, as implemented by Saxon, includes a large number of useful functions.

+In particular we mention the functions collection() and doc() since they operate in an implementation-specific manner.

+### `function fn:doc($uri as xs:string) as document-node() ###

+The doc() function accepts a single URI and resolves it in different ways depending on the scheme of the URI.
+The Lux URI resolver implements two
+schemes: file: and lux:.
+If no scheme is provided, the lux scheme is assumed.
+In short, doc("/test.xml") retrieves a document from the Lux index, while doc("file://home/me/test.xml") retrieves a document from my home directory (on UNIX; for Windows this would be something like doc("file:///C:/Users/me/test/xml")).

+### `function fn:collection($uri as xs:string?) as document-node()* ###

+If collection() is called with no arguments, the result is a sequence of all the documents in the index, in an arbitrary order (that is fixed only for the duration of the query).

+If collection() is called with a URI having the lux: scheme, the remainder of the URI is treated as a Lucene query (extended by Lux node field syntax).
+This provides an alternative mechanism for calling lux:search().
+This behavior may change in future releases however, and it is recommended to use lux:search() instead.

+Otherwise collection() is resolved by Saxon in its usual way, generally by reading the contents of a file system directory.

 ## Indexing and Search functions ##

 Functions relating to search and indexing are declared in the